 Baking soda can be used almost like a cleanser in many areas.

-The bleach solution is used in professional restaurants and experts disagree on the necessity of using it in the home, but if you do use the bleach solution let the sprayed surfaces air dry.
+The bleach solution is used in professional restaurants, and experts disagree on the necessity of using it in the home.
+If you do use the bleach solution, let the sprayed surfaces air dry.
 Wiping with a towel may contaminate the surface again.

 Pets - Way to Clean Pet Bowls

 If you have a pet or pets, you are six times more likely to get salmonella-based infections.
 The pet bowls are the problem, particularly the water dish because we often dump it in the sink before cooking food.

 I have always had a pet, and I’m sure I have made this error on occasion, but fortunately we haven’t had any infections in my family.
 However, now that I know, I will be much more careful.
 The water bowl could be dumped in the toilet or you could clean the sink.